Moment kernels: a simple and scalable approach for equivariance to rotations and reflections in deep convolutional networks: NeurIPS Paper Checklist

-\item {\bf Open access to data and code} \item[] Question: Does the paper provide open access to the data and code, with sufficient instructions to faithfully reproduce the main experimental results, as described in supplemental material? \item[] Answer: \answerYes{} \item[] Justification: We include code to reproduce our architecture and to reproduce the experiments performed.
-Two out of our 3 experiments include publicly available datasets.
-Our brain imaging experiment includes data that cannot be shared publicly (although people can apply to the Alzheimer's Disease Neuroimaging Initiative for access), and so while we include all the code used, users will not be able to reproduce the results exactly as is.
-We describe the python environment used with a python version and requirements file. \item[] Guidelines: \begin{itemize} \item The answer NA means that paper does not include experiments requiring code. \item Please see the NeurIPS code and data submission guidelines (\url{https://nips.cc/public/guides/CodeSubmissionPolicy}) for more details. \item While we encourage the release of code and data, we understand that this might not be possible, so “No” is an acceptable answer.
+\item {\bf Open access to data and code} \item[] Question: Does the paper provide open access to the data and code, with sufficient instructions to faithfully reproduce the main experimental results, as described in supplemental material? \item[] Answer: \answerYes{} \item[] Justification: We provide code to reproduce our architecture and to reproduce the experiments performed.
+Note that the brain registration experiment includes data that cannot be shared publicly, researchers can apply to the Alzheimer’s Disease Neuroimaging Initiative (ADNI) for access.
+We describe the python environment used with a python version and requirements file.

+\item[] Guidelines: \begin{itemize} \item The answer \answerNA{} means that paper does not include experiments requiring code. \item Please see the NeurIPS code and data submission guidelines (\url{https://neurips.cc/public/guides/CodeSubmissionPolicy}) for more details. \item While we encourage the release of code and data, we understand that this might not be possible, so \answerNo{} is an acceptable answer.
 Papers cannot be rejected simply for not including code, unless this is central to the contribution (e.g., for a new open-source benchmark). \item The instructions should contain the exact command and environment needed to run to reproduce the results.
-See the NeurIPS code and data submission guidelines (\url{https://nips.cc/public/guides/CodeSubmissionPolicy}) for more details. \item The authors should provide instructions on data access and preparation, including how to access the raw data, preprocessed data, intermediate data, and generated data, etc. \item The authors should provide scripts to reproduce all experimental results for the new proposed method and baselines.
+See the NeurIPS code and data submission guidelines (\url{https://neurips.cc/public/guides/CodeSubmissionPolicy}) for more details. \item The authors should provide instructions on data access and preparation, including how to access the raw data, preprocessed data, intermediate data, and generated data, etc. \item The authors should provide scripts to reproduce all experimental results for the new proposed method and baselines.
 If only a subset of experiments are reproducible, they should state which ones are omitted from the script and why. \item At submission time, to preserve anonymity, the authors should release anonymized versions (if applicable). \item Providing as much information as possible in supplemental material (appended to the paper) is recommended, but including URLs to data and code is permitted. \end{itemize}